Yishaiaz/VivaBarca/Readme.md

 #### 1:

-Our frontend server utilizes the REST API server of a different couple.
+Our frontend server utilizes the REST API server of a different students' couple (assignment 3.2).

 the only changes applied to the other couple's work is from mistakes they found in their code.